-Virgin Media is the only major UK provider to offer broadband without a phone line, as it has its own fibre network which is separate from BT’s.
+Virgin Media is the only major broadband provider within the UK to provide broadband without a phone line, due to the fact that it has its own fibre broadband network separate from BT’s.

-Mobile broadband is the most popular form of broadband without a fixed landline, and one of the best options if you're looking for something flexible.
+Mobile Broadband uses a USB dongle, data-only SIM or a wifi hotspot, which allows you to connect wirelessly to 4G or 5G internet.
+It’s the most popular form of broadband without a fixed landline, and one of the best options if you're looking for something flexible.

-If you exceed download limits - which can be easily done - then you might end up paying over the odds for extra data, removing the money-saving benefit of choosing mobile broadband over wired broadband.
+If you exceed download limits, then you might end up paying for extra data bundles, making mobile broadband more expensive than a wired alternative.

-Another option if you want to avoid paying for a landline is satellite broadband, which requires installing a satellite dish at your home.
-Satellite broadband is particularly useful if you live in a rural or remote area where you can’t get fibre optic or ADSL broadband.
+Another alternative to avoid paying for landline is satellite broadband.
+Satellite broadband requires having a satellite dish installed on the roof of your house.
+This broadband is especially useful if you live in rural areas where you can’t receive fibre optic or ADSL broadband.

-However, satellite isn't the most cost-effective option if you live in an area where fibre optic broadband is widely available.
-While some satellite packages can cost around the same as fibre optic or ADSL packages, satellite broadband usually comes with download limits that aren't imposed on other packages.
+While some satellite packages can cost around the same as fibre optic or ADSL, satellite broadband usually comes with download limits that aren't imposed on other packages.